udaykiranpujaari72/LendingClubCaseStudy/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
-  A consumer finance company [Lending Club] which specialises in lending various types of loans to urban customers.
+- Project Overview: A consumer finance company, Lending Club, specializes in offering various types of loans to urban customers.

-- What is the background of your project?
-  When the company receives a loan application, the company has to make a decision for loan approval based on the applicant’s profile.
+- Background: When a loan application is received, the Lending Club must decide whether to approve the loan based on the applicant’s profile.
+The company faces two types of risks:
-  Two types of risks are associated with the bank’s decision:
-  If the applicant is likely to repay the loan, then not approving the loan results in a loss of business to the company If the applicant is not likely to repay the loan, i.e. he/she is likely to default, then approving the loan may lead to a financial loss for the company
+If the applicant is likely to repay the loan, not approving it results in a loss of business.

-- What is the business probem that your project is trying to solve?
+If the applicant is likely to default, approving the loan may lead to a financial loss.

-  Lending Club Platform needs insights to assess the risk in loan accept/reject to its customers based on the loans history data from 2007 to 2011 by identifying the driving factors for loan defaulters.
+- Business Problem: The Lending Club platform needs insights to assess the loan approval/rejection risk.
+This study uses loan history data from 2007 to 2011 to identify the driving factors for loan defaults.

-- What is the dataset that is being used? loans history data from 2007 to 2011.
+- Dataset: Loan history data from 2007 to 2011.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->